kanaria69/Mainecoco/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## Where do rabbits go after they get married?
+On a bunny-moon.